Call us on 01494 484800

 What has been more visible in the last few years is that runners are heading further afield.

 With a world of natural wonders out there it’s easy to see why.
 Fabulous destinations are becoming awesome locations for some of the best marathon events on the planet.

-These five stamina sapping events are five of the best about.
+These stamina sapping events are five of the best about.

 Experiencing one of the seven wonders of the natural world is an experience in itself, but running a marathon with Victoria Falls as your backdrop is pretty special indeed.

-Tackle the course with the raging Zambezi toppling down the 108m to the base of the falls providing a treat of the senses.
+Tackle the course alongside the raging Zambezi, toppling down the 108m to the base of the falls providing a treat of the senses.

 When all the running is done, the location provides ample opportunity to make even more of your African trip.
 Safaris, rafting and bungee jumping provide a number of possibilities for a post-race activity.

 The latter might just take place at a familiar location if you run the race.
 A death-defying leap from the iconic Victoria Falls bridge is on offer for those brave enough.

 Conquering Machu Picchu is an achievement in it’s own right, running a marathon to get there is something else.

 The race isn’t an ‘official marathon’ like the others on this list but through Andes Adventures you can join an organised run to the ancient Inca village situated high in the Andes.